markknol/issue-reporter-test/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Report a bug on the functionality https://github.com/markknol/issue-reporter-test
+about: Report a bug on the functionality
 ---
+qwirqwienrqw